-The MAT Board will need to consider the level of reserves the school should hold.
+The MAT Board will treat reserves as central to the Trust in order to prioritise investment across all schools.
 Levels of reserves which are too high tie up money which should be spent on current school activities.
-Levels of reserves which are too low may put the future activities of the school at risk.
+Levels of reserves which are too low may put the future activities of the Trust at risk.